 Is Online Sports Betting Legal In The United States

-All across the world people use online book makers to wager on sporting events.
-These sites offer an easy and efficient method to place bets from the comfort of your own home or in some cases on your mobile phone.
-Recently one large market has been left in the dark on this billion dollar industry.
-Many Americans are in fear of using online betting services because they do not know if it is illegal and might get in trouble.
-The million dollar question remains, is it legal to bet sports online in the United States?
+All across the world, people use online bookmakers to wager on sporting events.
+These sites offer an easy and efficient method to place bets from the comfort of your own home or, in most cases these days, from your mobile phone.
+However, this massive marketplace – estimated to be worth up to $450 billion in America alone – has been lingering in the dark for millions of eager US bettors.
+That’s because many Americans are in fear of using online betting services, as they do not know if doing so is actually legal.
+As such, they are concerned about getting into trouble with the law if they pursue the activity.
+Because of this common confusion, our goal is to answer the $64,000 Question: Is online sports betting legal in the United States?

-The UIGEA And How It Effects Legal Sports Betting In The U.S.
+The UIGEA And How It Affects Legal Sports Betting In The US

 State Sports Betting Laws